-During the year, increasing interest rates caused by a combination of tightening UK monetary policy, global energy price shocks and inflationary outlook caused significant reductions in all fixed interest asset values.
+During the year, interest rates fluctuated owing to continued uncertainty in global market conditions and inflationary outlook.
+Fixed interest asset values ended the year around 5% higher than one year ago.
 We have not made any changes to our investment profile.

 At the end of the year, we held no securitised assets.
-The regulations say that we must let you know if we hold this type of investment.

 The Society has a small portfolio of assets to support its Unit Linked plans, which is also managed by LGT Vestra.